“The idea of freedom is inspiring. But what does it mean? If you are free in a political sense but have no food, what’s that? The freedom to starve?”

 The Connection Between Homelessness and Capitalism

 Homelessness is a function of capitalism.
 Capitalist hierarchies require the extreme disempowerment of certain groups.
 Such disempowerment is the only way for the accumulation of wealth to exist as it does today.
 A system in which 85 people control half of global wealth can only be made possible by subjecting almost everyone else to intense poverty.

-Nothing compels us to sell our labor cheaply, to work exploitative jobs, like the possibility of being out on the streets.
+Nothing compels us to sell our labor cheaply and to work exploitative jobs like the possibility of being out on the streets.
 People go hungry to make rent, abstain from medical treatments to afford their daily commute, and accept workplace abuse because they can’t afford to be unemployed even for a week.
 These compromises rob us of our quality of life.
 They severely inhibit our physical and emotional well-being.

-Our policy-makers already know that it’s cheaper to house the homeless than it is to do nothing.
-Even though housing shortage is a deception, and even though housing the homeless provides economic and social gain, the status quo is maintained.
+Our policy-makers already know it’s cheaper to house the homeless than it is to do nothing.
+Even though housing the homeless provides economic and social gain, the status quo is maintained.
 Why?

 Because homelessness is body terrorism.
 It is willful, state-enabled violence against the public.
 It is the coercion of the public through the threat of that violence.

-[Feature Image: A black and white photo of a dark skin person sitting outside on the concrete against a building with a blanket covering their lower body.
+[Feature Image: A black and white photo of a dark-skinned person in a hoodie sitting outside on the concrete against a building with a blanket covering their lower body.
 Plastic bags lay beside them.
 Passersby are pictured in motion as they quickly walk past.
 Source: Flickr.com/RuiDuarte]